Brian Pattie

-Paul Brian Pattie (born April 9, 1975) is an American auto racing crew chief who works for Kyle Busch Motorsports as the crew chief for their No. 51 Chevrolet Silverado in the NASCAR Craftsman Truck Series, driven by Kyle Busch and Jack Wood.
+Paul Brian Pattie (born April 9, 1975) is an American auto racing crew chief who works for Spire Motorsports as the crew chief for their No. 7 Chevrolet Silverado in the NASCAR Craftsman Truck Series, driven by various drivers.
 He has achieved six wins in the NASCAR Cup Series, one with Montoya (in 2010), three with Bowyer (all in 2012), and two with Stenhouse (both in 2017).
 He has 21 wins overall as a crew chief.

 Throughout his career, he has also crew chiefed for drivers Joe Nemechek, Ron Fellows, Dale Earnhardt Jr., Jerry Nadeau, Tim Fedewa, David Reutimann, Blake Feese, Jamie McMurray, Casey Mears, Reed Sorenson, David Stremme, Kevin Hamlin, Scott Pruett, Michael Valiante, A. J. Allmendinger, Dario Franchitti, Bryan Clauson, Kyle Krisiloff, Scott Lagasse Jr., Juan Pablo Montoya, Clint Bowyer, David Ragan, Greg Biffle and Kyle Busch.

 Racing career

 In 1994, Pattie began his career as the fabricator for the NEMCO Motorsports team, owned by driver Joe Nemechek in what is now the NASCAR Xfinity Series.
 In 1996, he started working for Hendrick Motorsports at the 1996 NASCAR Winston Cup Series.
 He returned to Nemechek in 1997 as the crew chief at the Nationwide Series.
 Between 1997 and 2003, Pattie only attended a few Cup Series races per year, mostly on road course races, crew chiefing for the No. 87 team, driven by Ron Fellows.
 Fellows came close to several wins with Pattie as crew chief, finishing 2nd at Watkins Glen in 1999 and leading the most laps at Sonoma in 2001.

 In 2003, Pattie started working as the team manager for NEMCO as well as the crew chief for their No. 7 (Randy LaJoie) and 87 (Joe Nemechek) cars.
 In 2004, Chip Ganassi Racing recruited Pattie as the crew chief for the No. 41 car (Reed Sorenson) in the Nationwide Series.
 In 2007, he was the crew chief for Dario Franchitti and Scott Pruett.
 In May 2008, he started working as Juan Pablo Montoya's Cup Series crew chief.
 The duo remained together until midway through the 2011 season, where he was replaced by Jim Pohlman.
 Pattie and Montoya qualified for the Chase in 2009 despite going winless.
 In 2010, they won the race at Watkins Glen, which was Montoya's second Cup win and Pattie's first win in the Cup Series as a crew chief.